A Newtown Family's Campaign To Change How We Think About Violence

 "There's really no way to appropriately recognize your lost child's birthday," sighs Richman.
 This year, he and Hensel have invited a small group of friends to join them on the day Avielle would have turned 11, including Francine and David Wheeler, whose son Benjamin was also killed at Sandy Hook.
 Also around the table are the Wheelers' 14-year-old son Nate, who survived the shooting from just a few doors away, and their 3-year-old son Matty.

 They're feeling their way as they go.
-Richman puts out a plate of 11 cupcakes, with a birthday candle in each one.
+Richman puts out a plate of 11 cupcakes with a birthday candle in each one.
 Six candles are lit.
 Five are not.

 The little kids dive in, frosting first, and chatter about how yummy the cupcakes are.
 Then Imogen suddenly stops talking and asks her mom to bring over the framed picture of Avielle from the fireplace mantel in the next room.
-Hensel points out Avielle's long curly hair, and smiles at Imogen.
+Hensel points out Avielle's long, curly hair and smiles at Imogen.

 "She's a curly girly just like you!" she says.